ergodicio/tsadar/docs/source/examplefit.rst

 The inputs for the code are stored in an input deck.
 The default location for this input deck and therefore the starting path for running jobs is :code:`inverse_thomson_scattering/configs/1d`.
 These inputs should be modified to change the specifics to fit your analysis needs.
-More information on the Input deck can be found on the :ref:`Configuring the inputs<inputs>` page.
+More information on the Input deck can be found on the :ref:`Configuring the inputs <inputs_deck>` page.

-extra info on fitting the data set for a small region
+Extra info on fitting the data set for a small region
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For fitting a new data set, it is recomended to start by fitting a small region of the data using a small number of lineouts.